bugzmanov/nes_ebook/src/chapter_3_2.md

 In short, the addressing mode is a property of an instruction that defines how CPU would interpret the next 1 or 2 bytes in the instruction stream.

-It's important to note that different addressing modes have different instruction sizes.
+It's important that different addressing modes have different instruction sizes.
 For example,
 - **Zero Page version** ($A5) has a size of 2 bytes - one for opcode itself, and one for a parameter.
 That's why zero page addressing can't reference memory above the first 255 bytes.
 - **Absolute version** ($AD) has 3 bytes - that means that the Address occupies 2 bytes, making it possible to reference all of 65536 memory cells, as we've discussed.
 (*NOTE: 2 byte the parameter will be packed according to little-endian rules*)

 There are no opcodes that occupy more than 3 bytes.
-Opcode instruction can have a size: 1 byte, 2 bytes, 3 bytes.
+CPU instruction size can be either 1 or 2 or 3 bytes.

-One crucial detail is that majority of CPU instructions provide more than one addressing alternative.
+The majority of CPU instructions provide more than one addressing alternative.
 Ideally, we don't want to re-implement the same addressing mode logic for every CPU instruction.

 Let's try to codify how CPU should interpret different addressing modes: